Hong Kong halts use of Pfizer vaccine, cites defective lids

 “I'm not very concerned about the safety, but I am worried that this may mean more people will turn down the option of getting vaccinated in Hong Kong which would impact herd immunity and the lifting of social-distancing measures,” he said.

-Some residents who had appointments Wednesday morning stood in line outside a community centre administering the Pfizer vaccinations in the city's Sai Ying Pun neighbourhood at about 10.30 a.m.
-They eventually left the centre when it became apparent that no vaccines would be administered.
+Some residents who had appointments to receive the Pfizer shots stood in line outside a community centre in the city's Sai Ying Pun neighbourhood at about 10.30 a.m.
+They eventually left when it became clear the vaccines would not be administered.

 As of 8 p.m.
 Tuesday, 403,000 people have received vaccines in the city, of which 150,200 had received the first dose of the Pfizer vaccine, compared with 252,800 who had taken the Sinovac jab.